lorensen/VTKExamples/src/Cxx.md

 | Example Name | Classes Demonstrated | Description | Image |
 |--------------|----------------------|-------------|-------|
 [AmbientSpheres](/Cxx/Rendering/AmbientSpheres)| vtkProperty |Demonstrates the effect of ambient lighting on spheres.
+[Cone3](/Cxx/Rendering/Cone3) | vtkRenderWindow | Four frames of output, based on the VTK example Cone3.cxx.
+[Cone4](/Cxx/Rendering/Cone4) | vtkRenderWindow | Modifying properties and transformation matrix based on the VTK example Cone4.cxx.
 [CylinderRenderingProperties](/Cxx/Rendering/CylinderRenderingProperties)| vtkProperty |Change the properties of a cylinder.
 [DiffuseSpheres](/Cxx/Rendering/DiffuseSpheres)| vtkProperty |Demonstrates the effect of diffuse lighting on spheres.
+[FlatVersusGouraud](/Cxx/Rendering/FlatVersusGouraud) | vtkProperty::SetInterpolationToFlat vtkProperty::SetInterpolationToGouraud | Flat and Gouraud shading.
+Different shading methods can dramatically improve the look of an object represented with polygons.
+On the top, flat shading uses a constant surface normal across each polygon.
+On the bottom, Gouraud shading interpolates normals from polygon vertices to give a smoother look.
+[Model](/Cxx/Rendering/Model) | vtkRenderer vtkRenderWindow vtkRenderWindowInteractor | Illustrative diagram of graphics objects.
+[Rotations](/Python/Rendering/Rotations)| vtkActor::RotateX,Y,Z vtkRenderer::EraseOff | Rotations of a cow about her axes.
 [Rainbow](/Cxx/Rendering/Rainbow)| vtkLookupTable | Use and manipulation of vtkLookupTables.
 [Rotations](/Cxx/Rendering/Rotations)| vtkActor::RotateX,Y,Z vtkRenderer::EraseOff | Rotations of a cow about her axes.
 [SpecularSpheres](/Cxx/Rendering/SpecularSpheres)| vtkProperty |Demonstrates the effect of specular lighting on spheres.